Apalachin meeting: The fall of Joseph Barbara

-Conspiracy theory
+Alternate theories of sabotage

 Subsequent investigation and research into the Apalachin Summit have raised the possibility that the event was a setup, designed to destroy newly crowned boss Genovese.
 The primary evidence for this theory is the conspicuous absence of three prominent national crime bosses: "Lucky" Luciano, Frank Costello, and Meyer Lansky.
 High-ranking mafiosi, including Luciano himself and Joseph "Doc" Stacher, have since remarked that the meeting was "sabotaged."
 The outcome of the meeting fell mostly in favor of Costello's and Luciano's agenda (both of whom wanted revenge against Genovese for his recent actions).

 Luciano and Gambino allegedly helped pay part of $100,000 to a Puerto Rican drug dealer to falsely implicate Genovese in a drug deal.
 On July 7, 1958, Genovese was indicted on charges of conspiring to import and sell narcotics.
 The government's star witness was Nelson Cantellops, a Puerto Rican drug dealer who claimed Genovese met with him.
 On April 4, 1959, Genovese was convicted in New York of conspiracy to violate federal narcotics laws.
 On April 17, 1959, Genovese was sentenced to 15 years in the Atlanta Federal Penitentiary in Atlanta, where he tried to run his crime family from prison.

 Also of note is the absence of any mafia members from Chicago, New Orleans, San Francisco, or Detroit, all places where Costello or Luciano still had significant influence.
 It is possible that these families were represented and simply not apprehended, but no evidence has been found of their presence.
 Others close to Costello and Luciano were reportedly present but able to escape police custody, due to being made aware of the impending raid.
 Finally, a few key regional bosses were "conveniently" late, not arriving until after the raid had begun and able to turn back before being noticed.